madec-project/ezvis/README.md

 The first facet won't have pagination buttons, as its `paging` field is set to `false` (this is useful when there is only one page to display).

+The second facet changes the lable of its second columns to `#Publi`, instead of `Occ` by default.

 # Document's page
 ## Title